Integrating Scientific Knowledge with Machine Learning for Engineering and Environmental Systems: Physics-ML Methods

-Another application can be seen in computer vision in robotics, where images from robotics simulations have been shown to be sufficient without any real-world data for the task of object localization \cite{tobin2017domain}, while reducing data requirements by a factor of 50 for object grasping \cite{bousmalis2018using}.
+Another application can be seen in robotics, where images from robotics simulations have been shown to be sufficient without any real-world data for the task of object localization \cite{tobin2017domain}, while reducing data requirements by a factor of 50 for object grasping \cite{bousmalis2018using}.
 Then, in autonomous vehicle training, Shah et al.~\cite{shah2018airsim} showed that pre-training the driving algorithm in a simulator built on a video game physics engine can drastically lessen data needs.
-More generally, we see that simulation pre-training of applications allows for significantly less expensive data collection than is possible with physical robots.
+More generally, we see that simulation-based pre-training of applications allows for significantly less expensive data collection than is possible with physical robots.

-Another significant application of physics-guided initialization is in computational biophysics, where high computational cost of molecular dynamics simulations limits the number of mutant molecules that can be investigated from a given baseline molecule.
-Sultan et al. \cite{sultan2018transferable} showed that the molecular dynamics of a mutant protein can be estimated by training a variational autoencoder on the simulation of the protein from which the target protein mutated, allowing for surrogate models to offset the high cost of simulations.
-This method promises to be able to quickly sample related molecular systems to enable probing of the variation in large complex molecular structures, an otherwise very computationally expensive task.
-In a similar vein, in the context of predicting protein structures, Hurtado et al. \cite{hurtado2018deep} shows that a deep NN can be pre-trained on a large database of already-known protein structures to enhance performance.

 Physics-guided model initialization has also been employed in chemical process modeling \cite{lu2008model,lu2009process,yan2011bayesian}.
-Yan et al. \cite{yan2011bayesian} uses Gaussian process regression for process modeling that has been transferred and adapted from a similar task.
-To adapt the transferred model, they use scale-bias correcting functions optimized through maximum likelihood estimation of parameters.
+Yan et al. \cite{yan2011bayesian} use Gaussian process regression for process modeling that has been transferred and adapted from a similar task.
+To adapt the transferred model, they used scale-bias correcting functions optimized through maximum likelihood estimation of parameters.
 Furthermore, Gaussian process models come equipped with uncertainty quantification which is also informed through initialization.
 A similar transfer and adapt approach is seen in Lu et al. \cite{lu2008model}, but for an ensemble of NNs transferred from related tasks.
-In both of the previous studies, the similarity metrics used to find similar systems are defined by considering various common process characteristics and behaviors.
+In both studies, the similarity metrics used to find similar systems are defined by considering various common process characteristics and behaviors.